Practitioner notes on digital-asset forensics

 ReadAnatomy of a large-scale digital-asset fraud scheme

-Recurring structural features observed in schemes affecting thousands of investors, the operational signatures that link them, and what distinguishes the recoverable from the structurally unrecoverable.
+Recurring structural features observed in schemes affecting thousands of investors, the operational signatures that link them, and what distinguishes the traceable from the untraceable.

 ReadOff-ramp attribution: from cluster to counterparty